NattyNarwhal/Colours/README.md

 		    * *Schemer* - Generates colour schemes.
 		    * *SchemeType* - An enum to correspond with `Schemer`.
 Note that applications depend on the ordering of it, at least for now.
     * Model objects - classes that handle the core data types and utility libraries for them.
 These are usable even if you aren't interested in developing a frontend.
+        * `AppState.cs`
+		    * *AppState* - Encapsulates the app's state, mostly for undo/redo.
+            * *InitialAppState* - AppState, but with extra info for palette file names to initialize a more fully-featured frontend.
 	    * `ColorUtils.cs` - Shared functions useful for converting colours.
 	    * `HsvColor.cs` - Represents a colour in Hue/Saturation/Value forms.
         * `Palette.cs` - Represents a colour palette, using the GIMP format.